Jason Crow: 2018

 On April 17, 2017, Crow announced his intention to run against four-term Republican incumbent Mike Coffman to represent Colorado's 6th congressional district in the United States House of Representatives.

-In the Democratic primary, Crow defeated progressive businessman Levi Tillemann with nearly two-thirds of the vote.
+In the Democratic primary, Crow defeated businessman Levi Tillemann with 68% of the vote.
 He defeated Coffman in the November 6 general election with 54% of the vote, winning two of the district's three counties.
-He is the first Democrat to represent the district since its creation in 1982.
+He is the first Democrat to represent the district since its creation in 1983.

 2020

 Crow ran for election to a second term, and faced no opposition in the Democratic primary.
 He defeated Steve House, former chairman of the Colorado Republican Party, in the November 3 general election by over 17% of the vote, winning all three counties.